icatalud/dart-sdk-wiki-2/5-Commit-Message-Best-Practices.md

 1. First line is a capitalized, short (50 chars or less) summary

 1. **Always** add a blank line before more information.
-Many git tools assume layout.
+Many git tools assume this layout.

 1. More detailed explanatory text, if necessary.
 Wrap it to about 72 characters or so.